 Homeowners should ensure that the garage door is being cared for by a professional, with routine tune-ups, maintenance services, inspections, and repairs as they are needed in addition to the care and maintenance you provide to keep the garage door in premium condition.
 There are a few things that can be safely done by you, such as making sure the hardware is tight, cleaning the tracks, and equally important, keeping the necessary parts well-lubed.
-To help you manage the lube, we at United Garage Door Company would like to share the parts that should be lubed.
+To help you manage the lube, we at All American Garage Door Repair would like to share the parts that should be lubed.

 To What Parts of a Garage Door Should Lube Be Applied?

 The moving parts move smooth with the proper application of lube.
 Lube contributes to the overall efficiency of the garage door, but it is not a cure for issues that may develop.
 Below are the following parts that should be kept adequately lubricated.

 1) Locks.
 Use a shot of lubricant to improve the locks if there is resistance to open or the key gets stuck.
 Ensure the lubricant is added to the tumbler and the moving parts of the key-base lock.